aviv4601/HeadlessCMSProject/README.md

 This project is a headless CMS (WordPress) blog built with Next.js 13.
 It includes various features such as different routes, authentication (registration/login) platform, the capability to comment on posts, and search for a post by post's slug.
 The project's CSS is developed using Tailwind CSS, and OAuth is used for authentication.
 This app is responsive for any device.

+### Considerations

+The decision to build a headless CMS app was driven by the utilization of WordPress backend services, leveraging its database management capabilities, and addressing SEO considerations.
+This choice aims to establish a robust development process by harnessing the powerful features and functionalities provided by the WordPress backend services.

 ### Prerequisites

 Before running the project, ensure you have the following installed: